opinner/Articles/README.md

 How to start with the map-making python library Cartopy.
 This article is an adaption/rework of an already existing course

 * [**Introduction to Cartopy, Part 2**](Articles/Introduction_to_Cartopy_Part2.ipynb)
-THis part covers more advanced map-making and is still under construction
+This part covers more advanced map-making and is still under construction

 * [**Regional maps with Cartopy**](Articles/CartopyRegionalMaps.ipynb)
 Collections of examples of ready-made Cartopy map set ups of various regions.